mendix/docs/content/appstore/widgets/progress-bar.md

 The widget does the following:

-* Displays the percentual progress in the form of a bar based on a configurable range
+* Displays a progress percentage in the form of a bar based on a configurable range
 * Offers brand styling for the bar and background color through the **Appearance** design properties
 * Offers options for different types of bars
 * Supports animation options

 ## 2 Usage

-The Progress Bar widget requires three values: a **Minimum** and **Maximum value** to describe the full range of  progress as well as a **Current value** to indicate the progression on that range.
+The Progress Bar widget requires three values: a **Minimum value** and **Maximum value** to describe the full range of  progress as well as a **Current value** to indicate the progression on that range.

 These values can be provided in three different ways: as a **Static** integer value, a **Dynamic** integer value, or an **Expression**.
 An On Click Action can be set onto the progress bar to trigger custom logic during click interactions.